bsnacks000/datasci-project/{{ cookiecutter.project_name }}/GUIDELINES.md

 ├── {{cookiecutter.package_name}}       <- User defined code for this project.
 │   ├── __init__.py                     <- Contains public imports from _build_system package that can be used
-│   ├── _version.py                     <- package version data (bump this and git tag to create dev cycles) │           ...                         <- Any developed python code for maintaining reproducibilty using APIs in build system
+│   ├── _version.py                     <- package version data (bump this and git tag to create dev cycles)
+|   ├── _build                          <- a private package that contains the build system tooling
+│       └── __init__.py
+|       └── ...
+|     ...                         <- Any developed python code for maintaining reproducibilty using APIs in build system
 │
 │
 └── HISTORY.md            <- for tracking changes to the project package